stdlib-js/stdlib/docs/style-guides/git/README.md

 ## Specification

-This project adheres to the [Conventional Commits][conventional-commits] specification, with our own specific requirements.
-We have very precise rules over how our Git commit messages must be formatted.
+This project adheres to the [Conventional Commits][conventional-commits] specification, with additional project-specific requirements.
+The project has very precise rules over how Git commit messages must be formatted.
 This format leads to a commit history which is easier to read and easier to consume as part of automated build processes.

 Each commit message consists of three parts: a **header**, a **body** (optional), and a **footer** (optional).
 Each part **must** be separated from the other parts by a **blank line**.